jb0hn/bookmark-app-js-materialize/README.md

 Simple application for storing website urls using nothing but pure JavaScript, Materialize.css and Local Storage.
 Front-end was developed using [Materialize.css framework](https://materializecss.com/).

-The project was inspired by [Traversy Media video tutorial](https://www.youtube.com/watch?v=DIVfDZZeGxM).
+The project was inspired by [Brad Traversy](https://www.traversymedia.com/).

 ![Preview](./img/preview.png)